vavardan/OCI-DNS-view/README.md

 #### Scenario 2:.
 Spoke to Spoke DNS resolution
 - The **web01-p.ssnpweb.vcnprod.oraclevcn.com** in prod Spoke VCN performs a nslookup to retrieve the IP address of **web02-pp.ssnppweb.vcnpreprod.oraclevcn.com**, located in the preprod Spoke VCN.
-- Prod VCN resolver evaluates the query based on the [VCN DNS Resolver query processing order](#VCN-DNS-Resolver-query-processing-order) as follows:<br
+- Prod VCN resolver evaluates the query based on the [VCN DNS Resolver query processing order](#VCN-DNS-Resolver-query-processing-order) as follows:<br>
    •1• **Associated Private Views** - Since no Private view is associated with the Prod VCN resolver, it moves to the next option.<br>
    •2• **Default Private View** – This view contains only DNS records specific to the Prod VCN.
-Since the resolver does not have a record for web02-pp, it proceeds to the next step.<br>
+Since the resolver does not have a record for **web02-pp**, it proceeds to the next step.<br>
    •3• **Forwarding Rules** – The resolver identifies a rule for **oraclevcn.com**, directing the query to the **hub_dns_listener** through the **p_dns_forwarder** in the Prod Spoke VCN.
-- The Hub VCN Resolver, which has all DNS data/records from the **Associated Private views**, processes the query and returns the DNS response to **web01-p** in the Prod Spoke VCN.
+- The Hub VCN Resolver has all DNS data/records from the **Associated Private views**, processes the query and returns the DNS response to **web01-p** in the Prod Spoke VCN.

 <img src="images/spoke2spoke.gif" width="800" />